lcam/codepath-android-todo/README.md

 ver 6.0
 * [x] Delete tasks by swiping instead of long clicking
 * [x] Reorder tasks by dragging them up or down
+* [x] Integrated Butterknife into project to reduce boilerplate code

 ## Video Walkthrough